mchl-schrdng/looker-micro-front/README.md

 pip install looker-sdk
 pip install pandas
 ```
-You will also need to set the following environment variables using GitHub secrets:
+You will also need to set the following environment variables using yours:

 ```python
 LOOKERSDK_BASE_URL